top of page

 This book chronicles psychiatrist Rick Strassman’s government-approved studies of DMT in the 1990s.
 Through the accounts of volunteers who received intravenous DMT, Strassman explores near-death experiences, alien encounters, and mystical revelations.

-Why read it: It bridges science and the ineffable, showing how clinical research can bump up against the limits of language, reality, and belief.
+Why read it: It bridges science and the ineffable.
+The book shows how clinical research can bump up against the limits of language, reality, and belief.

 4. The Doors of Perception (Aldous Huxley)